nhu92/Mixed-DNA-Project/INeedToRunHybPiper.md

 ```

 I am evaluating the final tree topology.
 I found some pattern that is wordy to explain.
 I need to find someone to discuss about it.

+Wednesday morning after a long meeting with Dr. Johnson.
+Get some ideas to filtering the merged contigs.

+1. Try treeshrink on each gene tree to remove bad branches (too long ones).
+2. Explore `exonerate` output from the `HybPiper` and fetch the contigs that have hits on the exon report.
+3. If can't find proper outuput, run `ryo` options of exonerate to form a useful & reliable contig list.
+4. After the composition test, rerun `mafft`, since the one cause the alignment issue may be gone.
+5. Ideas about how to compare the topology of two trees. a) Fetch the sequences names from the query tree.
+Make the expected one of those names.
+Test topology; b) Do the monophyly test; c) Calculate the variance of the pairwised phylogenetic distance.
+6. To get "reliable" results from the mixed-DNA reads, other than using HybPiper (which sort the reads to each gene then assemble to the target), we could try to do the assembly of all the reads (overlapping method) first, then assign the assembled sequences to each gene (hidden markov modeling), which may have better output for an unknown mixed samples.
+(But this won't be suitable for a qantitative test right?)

+Get a lot to do today!
+I will first try my approach on the known-mixed samples.
+Then identify around 5 genes that has a expected topology of their gene trees and extract those sequences and merged with mixed contigs and then output a tree.
+The rest of the time today I will try treeshrink & exonerate information about matched contigs.